 Opening Hours: 8:30am-7pm

 Subway: take Subway Line 5 and get off at the station of Tiantandongmen ( East Gate of Temple of Heaven 天坛东门).
 Then walk to the north you will see the market.

-Brief introduction: On both side of the street there are plenty of storefronts and vendor’s stalls selling collectibles and art supplies, including the renowned Rongbaozhai, the most prominent shop on the west section of Liulichang.
-It sells woodblock prints, copies of famous calligraphy, historic paintings (reproductions), and art supplies.
+Brief introduction: On both sides of the street there are about 100 storefronts and vendors’ stalls selling collectibles and art supplies, including woodblock prints, copies of famous calligraphy, historic paintings (reproductions) and more.

-It is one of Beijing’s top art shops and well worth browsing.
-Actually Rongbaozhai is located on the west section of Liulichang Street.
+Rongbaozhai is one of Beijing’s top art shops and well worth browsing, actually Rongbaozhai is located on the west section of Liulichang Street.
 To get to Liulichang Xijie ( the west section of Liulichang Street) on your right side, you have to across the main street.

 Location: Liulichang Street, Xicheng District;

 Subway: take subway line 2 and get off at the station of Hepingmen （和平门), and exit from the Exit C2 (check old Beijing Walking Tour for more information.)